hitchdev/hitchstory/docs/index.md

 Tell me more
 ------------

-HitchStory is a YAML based DSL for writing story 'specificatoins', designed to be simple to write, easy to read, to integrate seamlessly with the code that executes them.
+HitchStory is a YAML based DSL for writing story 'specifications', designed to be simple to write, easy to read, to integrate seamlessly with the code that executes them.

-This library was dogfooded for years to TDD / BDD, test and autodocument a variety of different kinds of software - web apps, python libraries, command line apps, replacing other forms of unit, integration and end to end tests.
+This library was dogfooded for years to TDD / BDD, test and autodocument a variety of different kinds of software - web apps, python libraries, command line apps, replacing all other forms of unit, integration and end to end tests.

 Unlike traditional "BDD" frameworks like Cucumber, hitchstory is not primarily designed for "[business readability](https://www.martinfowler.com/bliki/BusinessReadableDSL.html)",